Coherent-Partners/spark-ts-sdk/docs/authentication.md

 to authenticate to the Spark platform and access its APIs.
 Follow [this guide][bearer-token] to learn how to access your bearer token.

-Keep in mind that a bearer token is usually prefixed with 'Bearer'.
-However, the SDK will automatically add the prefix if it is not provided.
-You can provide a bearer token directly or set it in the environment variable `CSPARK_BEARER_TOKEN`.
+Sometimes, a bearer token is prefixed with the word 'Bearer'.
+But the SDK will know how to handle it whether you choose it to prefix your token or not.
+You can set a token directly or define it in the environment variable `CSPARK_BEARER_TOKEN`.

 ```ts
 const spark = new Spark({ token: 'Bearer my-access-token' });
 ```

-The bearer token can also be used to extract certain Spark settings from the JWT.
-However, you'll need to install this [jwt-decode] NPM package to use this feature.
+The bearer token also carry additional Spark settings that can be extracted and simplify the creation of a `SparkClient` instance.
+To harness this capability, you're required to install this [jwt-decode] NPM package.
 Also, this is not supported in the browser environment.

 ```ts
 import { JwtConfig } from '@cspark/sdk';